Bray, Berkshire

 Bray, occasionally Bray on Thames, is a village and civil parish in the Windsor and Maidenhead district, in the ceremonial county of Berkshire.
 It sits on the banks of the River Thames, to the southeast of Maidenhead with which it is contiguous.
 The village is mentioned in the comedic song "The Vicar of Bray".
-Bray contains two of the nine three-Michelin-starred restaurants in the United Kingdom and has several large business premises including Bray Studios at Water Oakley, where the first series of Hammer Horror films were produced.
+Bray contains two of the nine three-Michelin-starred restaurants in the United Kingdom and has several large business premises including Bray Studios at Water Oakley, where the first series of Hammer Horror films was produced.